Are Dogs Color Blind?

 In humans, this type of sight and color recognition is called red-green blindness, or a more common term, 'color blind' – which is why it has been believed for a long time that dogs are also color blind.

-To be able to understand how your pup sees colors, we have an example in the image below.
+To understand how your pup sees colors, we have an example in the image below.
 You can see how your dog might process the orange ball, seeing it as a pale yellow.

 Left: A standard human’s vision of a black cockapoo, standing on a beach with a light blue collar and an orange ball in its mouth.